TuringGpt/Dashboard_Clone/envs/smart_home_domain/tools/interface_5/policy.md

 9. Find the relevant scene using list_home_scenes.
 10. Attach the scene activation to the automation sequence using create_scene_activation_action.

 ## SOP 5.
-Create Device State Trigger Automation
+Create Accessory State Trigger Automation

 Steps to follow: